-Fees are Negotiable.
-Fees for the Strategic Portfolios program described in this Brochure are negotiable based on a number of factors including the type and size of the account and the range of services provided by the Financial Advisor.
+Fees for the programs described in this brochure are negotiable based on a number of factors including the type and size of the account and the range of services provided by MSSB.
 In special circumstances, and with the client's agreement, the fee charged to a client for an account may be more than the maximum annual fee stated in this section.

-When Fees are Payable.
 The fee is payable as described in the Client Agreement.
 Generally, the initial fee is due in full on the date you open your account at MSSB and is based on the market value of the account on that date.
-The initial fee payment covers the period from the opening date through the last business day of the next full billing quarter and is prorated accordingly.
-Thereafter, the fee is generally paid quarterly in advance based on the account's market value on the last business day of the previous billing quarter and is due on the tenth business day of the following billing quarter.
-The Client Agreement authorizes MSSB (as custodian) to deduct fees when due from the assets contained in the account.
+The initial fee payment covers the period from the opening date through (at your election) the last business day of the current quarter or the next full calendar quarter and is prorated accordingly.
+Thereafter, the fee is paid quarterly in advance based on the account's market value on the last business day of the previous calendar quarter and is due the following business day.
+The Client Agreement authorizes CGM or MSSB to deduct fees when due from the assets contained in the account.